 - Round-trip airport transfers

-- Dive rental gear for kids
+- Dive rental gear for all kid divers

-- Kids Sea Camp Tote bags, T-shirts, Flap straps and other giveaways (giveaways vary from sponsors)
+- Kids Sea Camp Tote bags, T-shirts, Flap straps, and other giveaways (giveaways vary from sponsors)

 - Treasure hunt for SASY and Seal Team

-- Pizza movie night, presentations and poetry fun
+- Pizza movie night

 - Round-trip airfare